Manzoomeh/BasisCore.Server.Node/README.md

 ### Endpoint Management
 - Efficiently manage and route endpoints, ensuring scalable and organized handling of API requests.
+-
+### File Streamer
+- A FileStreamer that can handle all of your needs; resize, change format, convert use it in rest or send to edge.

 ### Security and Protocol Handling
 - **Non-Secure and Secure Requests:** Handle both non-secure (HTTP) and secure (HTTPS) requests to ensure data integrity and security.